bloominstituteoftechnology/orientation-git/README.md

 5. Choose `Generate new token`.
 6. You will be prompted for your GitHub password here, type it in.
 7. In the `Note` section, type a note for this personal access token.
 Something like: `BloomTech`.
+8. In the `Expiration` section, choose the amount of time you wish this personl access token to remain valid.
-8. Select the first check box next to `repo`.
+9. Select the first check box next to `repo`.
 This should select the entire group.
-9. Scroll to the bottom and click `Generate token`.
+10. Scroll to the bottom and click `Generate token`.
-10. Leave this page open.
-You will need this token during the `Cloning a Repository` step.
+11. Leave this page open.
+You will need this token during the `Pushing Changes to GitHub` step.

 ---

 ## Forking the Repository (Data Science and Full-Stack Web)
-**< This step will need to be completed once per repository you wish a copy of on GitHub >**
+*This step will need to be completed once per repository you wish a copy of on GitHub*
 1. On the GitHub page this README is located, near the top right select `Fork`.
 2. Under `Owner`, select your account.
 3. Under `Repository name`, you may adjust the name of the repository if you like.
 4. On the bottom of the page select `Create fork`.
 5. You should be redirected to a new repository associated with your user account on GitHub.

-**Note** Due to the way Backend Development projects are set up, learners will not need to fork projects outside of Orientation.
+**Note:** Due to the way Backend Development projects are set up, learners will not need to fork projects outside of Orientation.

 ---

 ## Cloning the Repository (All Tracks)
-**< This step will need to be once per repository you wish to place on your local computer >**
+*This step will need to be once per repository you wish to place on your local computer.*

 1. Look for the green `Code` button on GitHub and select it.
 2. Select `HTTPS` if it is not currently selected.
 3. Select the `copy` icon next to the displayed `https://github.com/...` link.